DND-IT/go-imagequant/README.md

 ## Using docker to use the command line binary.

-The example cli binary supports reading and writing png, jpeg and gif (non animated) and serves as an example how to use this package.
+The example cli binary supports reading and writing png, jpeg and gif (non-animated) and serves as an example how to use this package.

 See docker/alpine/Dockerfile for details.